 You might also like: My Favorite Tips for Flat Tummy After Pregnancy

-Healing The Mommy Tummy – What Doesn’t Work
+Healing Mommy Tummy: What Doesn’t Work

-Lot’s of Cardio to Lose Fat:
+Lots of Cardio to Lose Fat:

-Crunches, Planks and Sit Up:
+Crunches, Planks, and Sit Up:

 These will not heal the inner stretching and trauma that has happened during pregnancy.
 The only accomplishment of your ab workout is to strengthen your outer abdominals.
 To heal the mommy pooch, you need to work in the inner core and pelvic floor.

-Low calorie diet to lose fat:
+Low-calorie diet to lose fat:

 Do not start reducing calories to try and get rid of the extra fat.
 Calories are essential for breastfeeding and hormonal function.
-Part of the mommy tummy is an issue with hormones changing and balancing, so reducing calories is NOT the way to eliminate the belly fat that sticks after pregnancy.
-Part of the reason The Postpartum Cure breastfeeding diet plan is so successful is because we don’t focus on calories at all.
+Part of the mommy’s tummy is an issue with hormones changing and balancing, so reducing calories is NOT the way to eliminate the belly fat that sticks after pregnancy.
+Part of the reason The Postpartum Cure breastfeeding diet plan is so successful is that we don’t focus on calories at all.
 The focus is on nutrients and eating the most nutrient-dense foods to satisfaction.

 Wearing a postpartum belly wrap:

-What works when healing the mommy tummy:
+What works when healing mommy tummy:

 Healing your core with specific exercises consistently:

 There are very specific exercises you can do to heal your core.
 Most of these exercises are Pilates-based, with breath movements.
-I also do pelvic floor work as well, to connect and re-activate the pelvic floore muscles.
+I also do pelvic floor work as well, to connect and re-activate the pelvic floor muscles.
 Finding a program that you can consistently stick to is really the key.
 There are a lot of resources out there, my Ab Rehab is what works for me, but the most important part is to consistently challenge your abs to heal properly.
 A good core program builds strength back in the inner abdominals and corrects posture after pregnancy.

 Lowering processed carbohydrates:

-Processed carbohydrates can do a nuber on your hormone levels, as well as increase belly fat.
+Processed carbohydrates can do a number on your hormone levels, as well as increase belly fat.
 Especially after birth.
-Often times we become more sedentary once baby is born, yet we increase our carb intake due to cravings and lack of sleep.
+Often times we become more sedentary once a baby is born, yet we increase our carb intake due to cravings and lack of sleep.
 This combination will keep your belly fat lingering, and can even increase belly fat, so you are left with a mommy pooch once your uterus shrinks back to normal size.

 I am a big proponent of intermittent fasting, and I have been doing it for a long time.
-I have found it to work well for me when losing the baby weight all together, but I am careful to pair it with lots of nutrient-dense foods, protein and clean eating to ensure my milk supply isn’t affected.
+I have found it to work well for me when losing the baby weight altogether, but I am careful to pair it with lots of nutrient-dense foods, protein, and clean eating to ensure my milk supply isn’t affected.
 I’ve been intermittent fasting since birth with my 4th, and I am still nursing him 14 months later (though I plan to wean him soon!).
 There are also a lot of great doctors who support intermittent fasting and even say it can help reduce extra skin (yay!!).
 I personally have found this to be TRUE!
 While breastfeeding, you can shorten your fasting window until your supply is where you want, then increase the fasting window as you are able!